 The Brexit bunting that decorates the No Unauthorised Vehicles car park is tangled and twisted, the few bits of it that remain free to flap, do so with vigour.
-At the house opposite, the woman in the cheesecloth blouse, enormous fluffy cat shaped slippers and carrier bag full of soiled kitty litter is being followed down her garden path by an actual cat.
+At the house opposite, the woman with the cheesecloth blouse, enormous fluffy cat shaped slippers and the carrier bag full of soiled kitty litter is being followed down her garden path by an actual cat.

 It’s warm, bright and blustery.
 The man in his late 20s in the flat cap and florid trousers is carrying an aubergine and a tin of sardines to his BMW.

 The driver of the Audi S4 throws a half-eaten pasty out of the window, almost hitting the woman who is walking past the Top Spot snooker club in knee length boots and a fleece jacket with wolf pictures on it.

 I continue on past the sign that says Achieve Your Ambition Car Wash Open.
 Past the sparrow pecking at the base of the lamppost with gaffer tape wrapped around it to keep the inspection cover shut.
 Past the soon to be closed down museum that we all visited as kids—they have a stuffed waxwing from 1970.

 The wheelie-bins on the new estate are the same shade of green as the fake plastic topiary in the gardens.

 In the rubber scented car showroom, half-a-dozen grey haired customers in anoraks and shorts are sitting by the water cooler watching a wall-mounted television; a grey-haired man with swollen legs is being wired up to a heart monitor on the hospital channel.